-Over the past few months I’ve been working on getting my freelance design business up and running.
+Over the past few months I’ve been working on getting starting a freelance design business.
 It’s definitely been a learning experience (in a good way, mostly), and I thought I’d share some tips that I’ve come across.

 Determining Business Structure

 There are many structures, but the most common for freelances are Sole Proprietor and LLC.
 I had a hard time deciding between the two.

 A Sole Proprietorship is an unincorporated business that you own by yourself.
 Basically you’re personally responsible for all of the business’ financial obligations and the money your business earns is taxed as your money.
 If you get sued, they can go after your personal belongings (such as house, car, computer, etc.) if you don’t have the money to pay a large settlement.

 Setting up as an LLC (Limited Liability can help protect your personal assets since you’re not personally liable for the company.
 In that case if you get sued, they can only take property and assets held by the business, so that’s nice.
 However, you have to file your taxes separately for your business, and from what I hear, that’s a hassle.

 I, for one, figured the chances of legal action are slim (maybe short-sighted on my part, who knows?) and went with an SP.
 I do all my accounting and taxes myself and don’t plan on hiring anyone in the near future, so thought for starters this would be the way to go.
 I even consulted with GDB’s own Preston D. Lee, and he made the good point that it’s much easier to upgrade from an SP to a more complex structure than in the opposite direction, if you change your mind down the road.

 I highly recommend setting up a separate checking account for your business, as it makes it much easier to track your business spending and income.
 I’ve set up a business budget, and that includes paying myself the same amount every month.
 This helps to keep money in the business for other expenses, and to have some cushion (hopefully) to still pay myself in a slow month.